fhildeb/lukso-node-guide/docs/guides/ssh-setup/authentication.md

 ssh <ssh-device-alias>
 ```

+After entering the correct passphrase, you will end up on the Ubuntu server welcoming printout.

 :::info

 Instead, of the password promt, the SSH client should ask to encrypt the private key with the passphrase.